-Bob Boyles, Mike Weber, Art Troutner and Frank Florence made the first winter ascent of Borah’s North Face.
-Below, you will find one of the few photos they took during the 16.5 hours they climbed and photo copies of two Idaho Statesman articles published at the time.
+Bob Boyles, Mike Weber, Art Troutner and Frank Florence made the first Winter ascent of Borah’s North Face.
+Below you will find one of the few photos they took during the 16.5 hours they climbed and photocopies of 2 Idaho Statesman articles published at the time.
 Below you will find reminiscences of the climb from Bob Boyles and 3 Idaho Statesman articles which covered the climb.

 Bob Boyles offered these details:

-We climbed the North Face on January 8-9.
-The only reason we even considered doing the face in winter was the drought of 1976-1977.
-The winter started out very cold and dry, and it had only snowed a couple of times before we went.
-So, we rolled the dice and hoped the face wouldn’t be loaded up and luckily it wasn’t.
-We got into waist deep unconsolidated sugar snow on our descent, but it went all the way down to the rocks below and wouldn’t slide.
+We climbed the North Face on January 8-9, 1977.
+The only reason we even considered doing the face in Winter was the drought of 1976-1977.
+The Winter started out very cold and dry, and it had only snowed a couple of times before we went.
+So we rolled the dice and hoped the face wouldn’t be loaded up and, luckily, it wasn’t.
+We got into waist-deep unconsolidated sugar snow on our descent, but it went all the way down to the rocks below and wouldn’t slide.
 It was weird because when you walked through it, it would push the snow 10-20 feet in front of you.

 When asked about avalanche danger Bob pointed out that:

-The North Face of Borah has only been climbed two times in winter to my knowledge and both were in 1977, two weeks apart.
+The North Face of Mount Borah has only been climbed two times in Winter to my knowledge and both were in 1977, two weeks apart.
 We did it first and another team from Ketchum (or maybe it was Idaho Falls) did it two weeks later after the cold spell passed.
-It never got cold again all that winter.
+It never got cold again all that Winter.

 Curt and I did the North Face Direct the next year and the crown was still there presenting a short, vertical step that we had to climbed over.
-A few years later another one came down the gully that crosses the main trail to Chicken Out Ridge.
+A few years later, another one came down the gully that crosses the main trail to Chicken-Out Ridge.
 Most people walk right through it without realizing what it is.
-That slide snapped 4-foot trees like toothpicks and ran at least 1 mile.
+That slide snapped 4-foot trees like toothpicks and ran at least a mile.